c0c0n3/winice/README.md

 Installation
 ------------
-On Windows 8 and above, just [grab the latest binary][nice-exe] file and dump it into some directory.
-Optionally add the directory to your `PATH`.
+Download the [latest release][latest-release].
+On Windows 8 and above, just grab the `nice.exe` binary file and dump it into some directory.
+(You may also want to add that directory to your `PATH`.)
 For Windows 7 this should work as well, provided you've kept your system up-to-date.
 In fact, `winice` needs the .NET framework `4.0` or above to run.
 Windows 7 initially didn't ship with .NET, but recent Windows 7